Azure-Samples/azure-sql-db-developers-workshop/docs/4-swa-cli.md

     ![A picture of deleting a task in the ToDo application](./media/ch4/swa18.png)

-    edit task titles by clicking on the title
+    edit task titles by double clicking on the title

     ![A picture of editing a task in the ToDo application](./media/ch4/swa19.png)